avishshah11/HackerRank-Solutions/README.md

 # HackeRrank-Solutions
-This are solutions of the problems I have solved on HackerRank.
+This are the solutions of the problems I have solved on HackerRank.